Fixing Stealth in DnD 5e

-Using the distract option allows players to roll a Deception check against the NPCs Intelligence.
+Using the Distract action allows players to roll a Deception check against the NPCs Intelligence.
 If the Stealth check succeeds the NPC Intelligence Check it cannot use its Perception until the end of its next turn.
 If the Deception check fails, the player will get -2 to their next Stealth check.

 Running Stealth Initiative

-Running Stealth Initiative will require a different mindset then combat encounters.
+Running Stealth Initiative will require a different mindset than combat encounters.
 For a Stealth Initiative encounter to be effective, it needs two things: